-- Wi: Weight of VCi (for example Wi = MCRi/(Total UBR capacity)). $\Sigma Wi < 1$ - Ri: Threshold for VCi.
-Here we use $Ri = Wi^R$ - X: Number of cells in the buffer. - Xi: Number of cells of VCi in the buffer. - Z: Parameter (Z > 1).
-We selected Z = 1.5 in our simulations. - u: Uniform(0,1) random number.
+- R_i : Threshold for VC_i . (for example R_i = function of $\left(\frac{MCR_i}{\text{Total UBR capacity}}\right)$ - X: Number of cells in the buffer. - X_i : Number of cells of VC_i in the buffer. - Z: Scaling parameter for R_i (Z > 1). - W_i : Weight of VC_i for probability calculation. - u: Uniform(0,1) random number.

-When the first cell of a frame arrives at the buffer, if the number of cells (Xi) of VCi in the buffer is less than its threshold (Ri), then the cell and frame is accepted into the buffer.
-If Xi is greater than Ri, and if the total buffer occupancy (X) is greater than the buffer threshold (R), or if Xi is greater than $Z \times Ri$, then the cell and frame are dropped (EPD).
-Thus Z specifies a maximum per-VC buffer occupancy during congestion periods.
+When the first cell of a frame arrives at the buffer, if the number of cells (X_i) of VC_i in the buffer is less than its threshold (R_i) and if the total buffer occupancy X is less than R, then the cell and frame is accepted into the buffer.
+If X_i is greater than R_i , and if the total buffer occupancy (X) is greater than the buffer threshold (R), or if X_i is greater than $Z \times R_i$, then the cell and frame are dropped (EPD).
+Thus Zspecifies a maximum per-VC buffer occupancy during congestion periods.
 Under low or mild load conditions, $R \times Z$ should be large enough to buffer a burst of cells without having to perform EPD.
-If the Xi is greater than Ri, and X is less than R, then the cell/frame are dropped in a probabilistic manner.
-The probability of frame drop depends on how much Xi is above Ri, as well as the weight (Wi) of the connection.
-As Xi increases beyond Ri, the probability of drop increases.
-Also, the drop probability is higher for connections with a higher threshold.
+If the X_i is greater than R_i , and X is less than R, then the cell/frame are dropped in a probabilistic manner.
+The probability of frame drop depends on how much X_i is above R_i , as well as the weight (W_i) of the connection.
+As X_i increases beyond R_i , the probability of drop increases.
+Also, the drop probability should be higher for connections with a higher threshold.
 This is because, TCP flows with higher windows (due to higher thresholds) are more robust to packet loss than TCP flows with lower windows.
 Moreover, in the case of merged TCPs over a single VC, VCs with a high threshold are likely to carry more active TCP flows than those with a low threshold.
 As a result, a higher drop probability is more likely to hit more TCP sources and improve the fairness within a VC.
+W_i is used to scale the drop probability according to desired level of control.